 I started teaching again for fun and got back into the swing of things running natural beauty workshops for The Make Lounge and perfumery classes for Trill Farm and Neal’s Yard Remedies.
 I was approached by Cico books to write A Green Guide to Natural Beauty which was published in August 2011 and decided to focus on teaching & writing full time.

-I am currently writing some online courses and a second book as well as teaching lots of 1, 2 and 5 day classes in practical perfumery (including both natural and synthetic ingredients as I believe both have value if used in a sensible and balanced way)
+I have since written a second book “Perfume – The Art & Craft of Fragrance” , launched an online perfumery course as well as teaching lots of 1, 2 and 5 day classes in practical perfumery (including both natural and synthetic ingredients as I believe both have value if used in a sensible and balanced way)

 If you want to keep in touch either sign up to my mailing list on the right or follow me on Twitter